ITU-BDSA2024-GROUP30/Chirp/docs/Cat.md

 ### Board for Improvements

 Below is a screenshot of the second project board[^improvementDate].
-It contains 9 issues [^tenth ticket], 4 of which are marked as done while the last 5 are either in the **No Status** or **Todo** column.
+It contains 9 issues [^tenth], 4 of which are marked as done while the last 5 are either in the **No Status** or **Todo** column.
 The low number of issues is due to the project board's comparatively late creation from around session 13.
 It was created to give the group easy access to what non-official task elements needed improvements, fixing or other work.
 As such, issues on this board are all prioritised as nice-to-have, while the other project board is prioritised as need-to-have.

 ![Illustration of GitHub issue creation and completion process](../docs/images/BDSA-improvementBoard.png)

 [^improvementDate]: Taken on december 12th 2024.

-[^tenth ticket]: The tenth element on the board is a pull request.
+[^tenth]: The tenth element on the board is a pull request.

 ## Process of creating issues